The Importance of Health & Safety in the Construction Industry

 - Look out for yourself and others on your site!

-For a more detailed view of the risks on construction sites and steps you can take to prevent them, you can view our detailed health & safety guide here.
+For a more detailed view of the risks on construction sites view our detailed health & safety guide here.

-If you ever have any concerns about your health, safety or well being on a construction site whilst working for Bromak, please don’t hesitate to contact your Recruitment Consultant.
-Your Recruitment Consultant will always be happy to help with any issues you are experiencing, whether or not they’re related to health & safety.
+In addition, if you ever have any concerns about your health or safety, please don’t hesitate to contact your Recruitment Consultant.
+Your Recruitment Consultant will always be happy to help with any issues you are experiencing.

-If you or any of your workers require additional health & safety training, please visit 3B Training’s website to find out about courses near you!
+Finally, if you require any additional training, visit 3B Training’s website to find out about courses near you!

-(Article written in collaboration with Peninsula Group)Go Back
+(Article is written in collaboration with Peninsula Group)Go Back